W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 {% if showCommentary %}
 ::: details Commentary
 (11) God, of course, cannot weep or be lonely, but these references reflect both His love for us and the Holy Spirit’s desire that we return to our Father and be free from the pain of believing we are still separate from Him.
-(Wapnick, F.A.J., p.215.) (see [T-5.VII.4:5](/text/5-healing-and-wholeness/vii-the-decision-for-god#p4))
+(Wapnick, FAJ, p.215.) (see [T-5.VII.4:5](/text/5-healing-and-wholeness/vii-the-decision-for-god#p4))

 (11) Clearly, since God is abstract and does not have a body, He does not get lonely, nor weep; as He is the All, He cannot be incomplete.
 Further, the very idea that He could be any of these things clearly implies that the separation of His Son from Himself has actually happened, and this of course is directly antithetical to the Course’s teachings.
 The point that is being made, therefore, has to be understood on the level of the *content* of God’s love for His children (itself of course an anthropocentric metaphor), expressd through the *form* of an earthly father’s love for his child.
 Since we are still very much children in the spiritual life —  “You are very new in the ways of salvation” ([T-17.V.9:1](/text/17-forgiveness-and-the-holy-relationship/v-the-healed-relationship#9)), *A Course in Miracles* tells us — the Course’s use of language at this level is more than appropriate.
 (Wapnick, L.D.N.C., p.
 608.) (see also [T-5.VII.4:5](/text/5-healing-and-wholeness/vii-the-decision-for-god#4), [T-7.VII.10:7](/text/7-the-gifts-of-the-kingdom/vii-the-totality-of-the-kingdom#10), [T-9.VII.8:2](/text/9-the-acceptance-of-the-atonement/vii-the-two-evaluations#8), [T-19.II.2:7](/text/19-the-attainment-of-peace-/ii-sin-versus-error#2))
 :::